Q-Step degree FAQs

 We guarantee to find a work placement for any student wanting to take the employability module.
-As long as you are on one of the Q-Step BSc programmes, MSc Policy Analytics, or are undertaking 60 credits of Q-Step modules through the PADA, and your placement is providing you with hands-on data analysis experience, then you will qualify for a bursary, up to a maximum of £2000.
-You may take additional placements using the remainder of your funding.
+As long as you are on one of the Q-Step BSc programmes, MSc Applied Social Data Science, or are undertaking 60 credits of Q-Step modules through the PADA, and your placement is providing you with hands-on data analysis experience, then you will qualify for a bursary.

 What you do during your work placement will depend on the individual business or organisation that you undertake your experience with; however it will give you an opportunity to put in to practice the skills that you have gained during your course work.
 It will provide you with an opportunity to see data analysis tools and techniques being used in the real world.

 Yes, you will.
 However, as some of the placements will be very popular, there may be competitive selection processes.